 A representative work of reusing representations is~\cite{rusu2016progressive}, which proposed the \emph{progressive neural network} structure to enable knowledge transfer across multiple RL tasks in a progressive way.
-A progressive network is composed of multiple \emph{columns}, where each column is a policy network for training one specific task.
+A progressive network is composed of multiple \emph{columns}, and each column is a policy network for one specific task.
 It starts with one single column for training the first task, and then the number of columns increases with the number of new tasks.
 While training on a new task, neuron weights on the previous columns are frozen, and representations from those frozen tasks are applied to the new column via a collateral connection to assist in learning the new task.
-This process can be mathematically generalized as follows:

-where $h^{(k)}_i$ is the $i$-th hidden layer for task (column) $k$, $W_i^{(k)}$ is the associated weight matrix, and $U_i^{(k:j)}$ are the lateral connections from layer $i-1$ of previous tasks to the current layer of task $k$.

-Although \emph{progressive network} is an effective multi-task approach, it comes with a cost of giant network structure, as the network grows proportionally with the number of incoming tasks.
-A later framework called \emph{PathNet} is proposed by~\cite{fernando2017pathnet} which alleviates this issue by using a network with a fixed size. \emph{PathNet} contains \emph{pathways}, which are subsets of neurons whose weights contain the knowledge of previous tasks and are frozen during training on new tasks.
+\emph{Progressive network} comes with a cost of large network structures, as the network grows proportionally with the number of incoming tasks.
+A later framework called \emph{PathNet} alleviates this issue by learning a network with a fixed size~\cite{fernando2017pathnet}. \emph{PathNet} contains \emph{pathways}, which are subsets of neurons whose weights contain the knowledge of previous tasks and are frozen during training on new tasks.
 The population of \emph{pathway} is evolved using a tournament selection genetic algorithm~\cite{harvey2009microbial}.

 Another approach of reusing representations for TL is modular networks~\cite{devin2017learning, andreas2017modular, zhang2018decoupling}.
 For example, \cite{devin2017learning} proposed to decompose the policy network into a task-specific module and agent-specific module.
-Specifically, let $\pi$ be a policy performed by any agent (robot) $r$ over the task $\cM_k$ as a function $\bm{\phi}$ over states $s$, it can be decomposed into two sub-modules $g_k$ and $f_r$:
+Specifically, let $\pi$ be a policy performed by any agent (robot) $r$ over the task $\cM_k$ as a function $\bm{\phi}$ over states $s$, it can be decomposed into two sub-modules $g_k$ and $f_r$, \ie:

-where $f_r$ is the agent-specific module while $g_k$ is the task-specific module.
-Their central idea is that the task-specific module can be applied to different agents performing the same task, which serves as a transferred knowledge.
+where $f_r$ is the agent-specific module and $g_k$ is the task-specific module.
+Their core idea is that the task-specific module can be applied to different agents performing the same task, which serves as a transferred knowledge.
 Accordingly, the agent-specific module can be applied to different tasks for the same agent.